Client Rights and Responsibilities

-- Receive mental health care in our programs regardless of your race, color, national origin, disability (mental or physical), sex, religion, or age.
+- Receive mental health care in our programs regardless of your race, color, national origin, disability (physical and/or mental), sex, gender, gender identity or expression, affection orientation, marital status, military status, religion, or age.
 If you feel you have been treated unfairly or discriminated against for any reason, contact any of the following:

 - Bacall Hincks, Program Coordinator 801-326-4390

 - Medicaid’s Constituent Services, at 1-877-291-5583

 - The Federal Office for Civil Rights at 1-800-368-1019, or e-mail contact: email@example.com, Web site: www.hhs.gov/ocr

 - Be treated with respect and dignity.

 - Have your privacy protected.
 Patients have the right to communicate with health care providers in confidence and to have the confidentiality of their individually-identifiable health care information protected.
 Patents also have the right to review and copy their own medical records and request amendments to their records.

 - Receive information on treatment options and alternatives in a way that is clear and you can understand.